uwcmg/CMG_seqr/README.md

 # *The following steps all happen on a command line on the rainier server and not on the web app...*

-# 3) ADD VCF DATASET: Upload on-prem multi-vcf data from a rainier command line instance
+# 3) Add VCF Dataset: Upload on-prem multi-vcf data from a rainier command line instance

 Seqr converts a vcf to a hail dataset, annotates it and then loads it into elasticsearch.
 This is all done from command line on the rainier seqr server.